Virginia Trees

 Seed source: Virginia Trees

-Seed description: The mother tree of these seedlings is more than 100 years old and located in Georgia.
-It was planted by local wildlife and has thrived with minimal care since.
+The mother tree of these seedlings is more than 100 years old and located in Georgia.

 Shipping or Pickup Info

-You will receive an email when plants begin shipping.
-This will be once they go dormant for the winter in early November.
-Local pickup orders will also receive an email with the potential pickup dates when we get closer because this depends on the weather.
+Local pickup orders will also receive an email with the potential pickup dates when we get closer as this depends on the weather.